 Soon, you'll begin testing your website to make sure all the different components are working, everything flows, and there's a system for tracking bugs and enhancements.
 The folks at Digital Telepathy suggest putting only one person in charge of choosing which bugs to prioritize and filtering all the creative feedback they're getting.
 Use a form (like Google Forms) instead of asking people to email their thoughts so the feedback-gathering process is more streamlined.
 Or if you use a project management system, such as Basecamp, try out BugHerd or BugDigger.

 Freeze the adjustments to content and code to begin testing.
-Here's what you should check:
+Here's what you should test before going live:

 Test Site Speed